pramodexe/Battery-Monitor-for-Laptop/README.md

 ### NAME
-Battery Checker for Laptop
+Battery Monitor for Laptop

 ### ABOUT
 This is a battery monitoring program for laptops.
 You can run it through your CMD or terminal.

 ### DESCRIPTION
-This Battery Checker script runs continuously from the terminal, logging essential battery data every minute until you stop it.
+This Battery monitor script runs continuously from the terminal, logging essential battery data every minute until you stop it.
 The log file records the date, time, elapsed time (since the script started), battery percentage, and charging status.
 You can use this to get a rough idea of how long you can use your laptop.
 Open a terminal, run this script, and continue your work.
 The script will log battery status to a text file every minute.
 So you don't have to worry about powering off your laptop; you can see the output file anytime afterward.

 ### HOW TO USE
-Follow these steps to use the Battery Checker.
+Follow these steps to use the Battery monitor.

 1. **Install Python (if not already installed)**
     - Install Python on your computer from its [official website](https://www.python.org/downloads/).